 428 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated to be signed either by local or global policy.

-436 – ‘Bad-Identity-Info’ – The URI in the “info” parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error).
+436 – ‘Bad-Identity-Info’ – The URI in the “x5u” parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error).

-437 – ‘Unsupported credential’ – This error occurs when a credential is supplied by the “info” parameter but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credentials.
+437 – ‘Unsupported credential’ – This error occurs when a credential is supplied by the “x5u” parameter but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credentials.

 438 – ‘Invalid Identity Header’ – This occurs if the signature verification fails.